 I’ve got a thing for when bands who nail what they do normally bring someone else in.
 It stems from when I was a kid and I couldn’t understand why Let It Be sounded like The Beatles but not like my Beatles.
 I didn’t know producers were a thing.
 I didn’t know why Let It Be was different to the others.
 It just was.

-When a band bring some one in (a ‘feat.’ or a new member) the change in dynamic can make for some favourite stuff.
-Like when Motörhead hired one of Thin Lizzy or when Iggy sneaks up behind ATDI, Baxter Dury does a number on Slaves here.
+When a band bring someone in (a ‘feat.’ or a new member) the change in dynamic can make for some favourite stuff.
+Like when Motörhead hired one of Thin Lizzy or when Iggy sneaks up behind At The Drive In, Baxter Dury does a number on Slaves here.

 The Kent Punk vernacular established on Cheer Up London, Sockets and Where’s Your Car Debbie? sounds a lot more considered when brought down a few notches.
 And it has to be mentioned.
 Baxter don’t half sound like his old man.